-The increases in toll road utilization during 2015 and 2014 also directly correlated with increases in our credit card discount fees and miscellaneous expenses.
-In 2015, credit card discount fees increased by \$74,098, or 50.6%, to \$220,448, as more drivers applied for PalPass accounts.
-In addition, more of our patrons chose to use credit/debit cards rather than cash to pay tolls.
-Likewise in 2014, the increase in our credit card discount fees of \$32,426, or 28.5%, to \$146,350, corresponded to the increase in traffic on the Southern Connector.
-Miscellaneous expenses in both 2015 and 2014 increased as toll violation lookup fees rose in relation to growth in traffic along the Southern Connector and as more sticker tag transponders were issued in both years.
-Accordingly, miscellaneous expenses increased by \$26,157, or 20.9% to \$151,056 in 2015, and by \$57,923, or 86.5%, to \$124,899 in 2014.
+The increase in toll road utilization during 2015 also brought about increases in our credit and debit card processing fees and miscellaneous expenses.
+In 2015, card processing fees increased by \$74,098, or 50.6%, to \$220,448, as more drivers applied for PalPass accounts or chose to use credit/debit cards rather than cash to pay tolls.
+Miscellaneous expenses in 2015 increased as toll violation lookup fees rose in relation to growth in traffic along the Southern Connector and as more sticker tag transponders were issued.
+Accordingly, miscellaneous expenses increased by \$26,157, or 20.9% to \$151,056 in 2015.
 The 2015 increase in miscellaneous expense also was impacted by certain equipment purchases for our new toll system project that were below our capitalization limits.